GWYNEDD COUNCIL HAVE DECLARED A CLIMATE EMERGENCY, and for many years nearby

 "THERE IS NO BETTER WALK THAN THAT THROUGH

 FROM BARMOUTH TO DOLGELLAU OTHER THAN FROM DOLGELLAU TO BARMOUTH".....

-proposed path beside the railway linking the bridge and harbour,
+new path beside the railway linking the bridge and harbour, will further

 Access Group website

 the birth of John Ruskin, writer, artist and social reformer.
 In 1872 12 cottages on the Barmouth hillside